TangentFoxy/FindingMusic/ReadMe.md

-As it has been a while since my initial work on this, I don't remember what order of operations led to my initial database, except that it contained all tracks played on Friday Night Tracks from episode 150-205.
-I have since added tracks from episodes 12-234.
+This database contains tracks played on Friday Night Tracks episodes 12 through
+240. It may contain other tracks because I haven't kept track of whether or not I included other sources.

 ## music.json